1. Beginner guide

 [user@login-x:~]$ man ls

 Users will need to learn one of file editors: vim or emacs.
 Choose the editor that is more intuitive for you.
-See the Editors and IDEs beginner tutorials, many more are available online.
+See the File Editors beginner tutorials, many more are available online.

 Important